AgyeiEmma/Kevin_Yanney-Emmanuel_Agyei__finalProject/README.md

-facial_recognition_attendance.ipynb: The main script implemented in a Jupyter notebook. new_images/: Directory containing images for training the facial recognition model. attendance.csv: CSV file to store attendance data.
+facial_recognition_attendance.ipynb: The main script implemented in a Jupyter notebook. new_images/: Directory containing images for training the facial recognition model. attendance.csv: CSV file to store attendance data. the link to the video can be found here